-David Sugarbaker was a leading mesothelioma expert, specializing in this diagnosis and treatment of this rare cancer.
-Unfortunately, Dr. Sugarbaker passed away in August of 2018.
+David Sugarbaker, M.D. was a leading mesothelioma expert who passed away in August of 2018.
 A pioneer in research and treatment, he built a comprehensive mesothelioma center at Brigham and Women’s Hospital and the Dana-Farber Cancer Institute in Boston.
-He later was appointed to a top position at the Lung Institute at Baylor University’s College of Medicine in Houston.
-Dr. Sugarbaker made that transition to reach more mesothelioma patients by sharing his expertise with a larger medical community.
+He later led the Lung Institute at Baylor University’s College of Medicine.

 Early Education and Career